zsteinkamp/steinkamp.us/pages/posts/2023-10-27-the-positive-roi-of-therapy.md

 Of course, this is a synthetic situation and I'm a single data point and everyone will have a different experience.
 But my hope here is to plant a seed that may not have been there before - that therapy is an **investment** with a **positive ROI**.

 Life is an series of experiences.
 Each experience is a teaching moment.
 By investing in becoming a student of our own humanity, we can face those experiences with deeper understanding and get more value from them.
+I don't think I've mastered anything here, and old patterns creep in from time to time.
+But at least now through this investment, I have an awareness of when that happens and can more mindfully approach the situation.
+Then better things happen.

 Here's to your health and success!